gregmarine/ByGregMarine.com/Blog/src/2024/08/13_more-to-come.md

 When I was with them, I was more focused on their enjoyment than my own.
 They are doing really well.
 But they are reaching that age where I can't help but be focused on them when I'm with them...if that makes sense.

 This past weekend had many announcements coming to the world of Disney...hehehe Many of the announcements were for changes to Disney World.
 I dropped off of social media because so many people were talking about it...LOL There is absolutely nothing wrong with people talking about it.
 In fact, there are a few people I love to hear what they have to say about it.
 But most of it was people just reposting the same announcements everyone else was.
 That's why I dropped off for a few days...hehehe Seeing the same exact post a dozen times really got old over the weekend.
 When I hopped back on briefly, there were a few posts where people made comments of their own without reposting the same announcements.
-I loved hearing the real thoughts from real people...LOL
+I loved hearing the real thoughts from real people...LOL Chérie made a post.
+Hers was the type I actually love.
+She didn't repost a Disney announcement.
+She posted a real thought.

 I personally like change.
 I like to see what they come up with.
 I just don't hold my breath on these announcements...hehehe I wait until real progress is being made.
 Some of the pre-pandemic announcements got me excited.
 Alas, they did not come to be.
 Some of the post-pandemic announcements are still yet to be realized as well.
 Once something actually comes to Disney, I'll give it a chance and my opinion.

 I loved Splash Mountain.
 Just over 3 weeks ago, I finally had the opportunity to try Tiana's Bayou Adventure.
 I loved it too.
 So, whatever they end up doing with the parks after these announcements, I'll keep an open mind to what they come up with.

+## Conclusion

+I have a few more things to write about.
+But I just realized this is a bit long.
+I'll save the rest for another day...maybe tomorrow...hehehe More to come...LOL